-Lamb breast recipe requires long, slow braising, roasting or stewing to tenderise the tough meat.
+Lamb Breast Recipe – This recipe requires long, slow braising, roasting or stewing to tenderise the tough meat.
 A whole breast will serve between four to six people, so plan your portions accordingly.

 Difference Between Lamb And Mutton

 Lamb is a type of red meat from a young sheep under 1 year of age.
 At the same time, Mutton refers to the heart derived from a sheep over 1 year.
 Lamb is tender and mild in flavour, while Mutton is slightly chewier and has a more robust flavour.

 What Cut Is Lamb Breast?

 Lamb’s breast is cut from the belly of the lamb.
 It is an excellent cut for those with little experience cooking lamb.
 Although lamb breast has a higher fat content than some other lamb cuts when slow-cooked, most of the fat is released during cooking; this is then collected and discarded, thus leaving you with tender and succulent meat bursting with flavour.

 The Nutritional Content Of Lamb Breast Recipe

 Lamb is mainly composed of protein but also contains varying amounts of fat.
 A 100-gram serving of roasted lamb provides the following nutrients.

 - Water: 57%